11ty/eleventy-inclusive-design-checklist/README.md

+_**Original project at [@Heydon/inclusive-design-checklist](https://github.com/Heydon/inclusive-design-checklist).
+This project was converted to use the [Eleventy](https://github.com/zachleat/eleventy) static site generator as a proof of concept sample project.**_

 # Inclusive Web Design Checklist

-_Original project at [@Heydon/inclusive-design-checklist](https://github.com/Heydon/inclusive-design-checklist).
-This project was converted to use the [Eleventy](https://github.com/zachleat/eleventy) static site generator as a proof of concept sample project._

 Aims to be the **biggest** checklist of inclusive design considerations for the web _ever_.
 Includes items for accessibility, performance, device support, interoperability, and language.
 Pull requests welcome!